 The actual steps of an MBSR course or routine are a bit different for each person.
 But the actual building blocks are always based on the same foundational principles:

+Do you understand the difference between eustress and distress?
 A key aspect of MBSR is to transform a person to see mindfulness as an adventure to be explored.
 This is starkly different from seeing it as a “chore” or routine to maintain in order to stay healthy.
 This mindset shift helps people more readily engage in meditation and self-reflection.

 Effective MBSR programs, especially those run by clinics, often require a formal time commitment of at least several hours per week.
 Programs often emphasize individual discipline.
 The idea is to spur people to complete various meditative practices, no matter how little they “feel” like doing the exercises.